franciscotis/NamingCheck/README.md

 The following list presents all the warnings that can be presented by the analyzer:

 - Structs should be declared in lowercase.
-- Enums declaration should be capitalized
+- Enums declaration should be pascalcase.
 - All constants should be declared in uppercase.
-- Functions names should be lower cased.
+- Functions names should be declared in snakecase.
 - If you initialize one variable, you should initialize the others
 - Pointers variables should not be declared with no pointers variables
-- Variables names should be lower cased
+- Variables names should be declared in snake case.
 - Variables names should have length greater than one.